-If you are wondering if teens can surf on point breaks, check out this video from a family and their teen girls from Florida who visited us a couple of years ago.
+(If you are wondering if teens can surf on point breaks in the area, why not check out this video from a family who came to visit us in 2019!)

 - The water at the Sayulita and Punta Mita area can be “chilly” from End of December till end of April, kids and smaller people are more sensitive to cold water, so, if you are visiting us during those dates, and plan on having the little ones spending some time in the water, make sure to bring a spring suit, or at least a wetsuit top for the, trust me, it will make a great difference

 - Everybody that goes out on a surf break, no matter their age or ability level, most respect Surfing Etiquette, this helps everyone be safe out there and have a great time.
-Please , if you feel like your teen is ready for the “Grown-Up waves” make sure first that you are a capable surfer and thoroughly understand surf etiquette, and ofcourse, are able to pass this knowledge on to the younger one.
-If this is not the case, and you would like your kids to try the next step on surfing, hire a reputable local surf school to take them out for a session, for multiple reasons , the surf session will probably go along better with a coach than with any of their parents.
+Please, if you feel like your teen is ready for the “grown-up waves” make sure first that they are a capable surfer and thoroughly understand the correct surfing etiquette.

-This page from our Friends at Swell Surf Camp has valuable info on Surf Etiquette.
+Check out this super helpful page from our Friends at Swell Surf Camp with some valuable info on Surf Etiquette!

-Ok, so, this is a really important subject and one that can transform your Mexico Surf Holiday from a great memory, to, “it was great but…..”, and sadly, it happens more often than we would like
+Ok, so, this is a really important subject and one that can transform your amazing Mexico Surf Holiday from a great memory, to, “it was great but…”, in a second.
+Sadly, here in Mexico, it happens more often than we would like!

-Even though not great, it should be comforting that 99.9% of the crime we get in the area is petty theft, and the .1% left is related to alcohol and drugs (people out partying getting intoxicated and taking some not-smart decisions)
+Even though not great, it should be comforting that 99.9% of the crime we get in the area is petty theft, and the .1% left is related to alcohol and drugs (people out partying, getting intoxicated and taking some not-so-smart decisions).

-If you wanna take pictures, do not leave your phone of camera unattended at the beach, if you are taking a surf lesson or coached surf session, most professional schools have Surf Photographers who can take quality pictures without risking your phone / camera and letting you enjoy your time in the water or at the beach.
+If you want to take pictures, we recommend that you do not leave your phone or camera unattended at the beach, if you are taking a surf lesson or coached surf session, we offer professional surf photography and can provide you with high-quality pictures or videos without risking your phone/camera, allowing you the peace of mind whilst enjoying your time in the water or at the beach.

-There are particular locations, specially Sayulita, where “sandal theft” (yes you read right) is kind of a thing, so sadly, if you are going surfing, and if you expect to see your sandals again, leave them at a safe place not at the beach, everyone walks barefoot all over town in Sayulita, so you won’t feel out of place.
+There are particular locations, especially Sayulita, where “sandal theft” (yes you read right) – is a real thing.
+So sadly, if you are going surfing in Sayulita (or elsewhere) and if you expect to see your sandals again, we recommend that you leave them in a safe place, not at the beach.
+(Everyone walks barefoot all over town in Sayulita, so you won’t feel out of place!)

 So please, no matter how tired, hungry or intoxicated you are, leave your valuables in the safe before leaving your rental property!